Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 * [Point Cloud](../docs/2.0/pcsl_ReadMe.md) (e.g. a volumetric collection of point data, like lidar data)
 * [Building](../docs/1.7/BSL_ReadMe.md) (e.g. a building including its components, such as windows, doors, chairs, etc.)

+I3S is designed to support very large 3D content of global extent with many detailed features.
+Clients can visualize scene layers takign advantage of the multi-LOD representation and defining symbology to create the right experience for their 3D content.
+You can convert and validate your I3S scene layers (SLPK) using the [I3S Converter](../i3s_converter/i3s_converter_ReadMe.md).
+I3S continues to evolve adding more functionality.
+You can find an overview of [Version History of I3S](../README.md).

+I3S supports many different implementations.
+The implementation decisions can be made based on the type of 3D data and the layer profile.
+Here are a few implementation options:

+**The Minimum Bounding Volume (MBV)**

+- Minimum Bounding Sphere (MBS)
+- Oriented Bounding Box (OBB)

+**Node Structure**

+- Expanded: Supports clients that want to get more complete metadata about a node's position in the bounding volume hierarchy (BVH) and its immediate neighborhood.
+Each node index provides pointers to its parent, children, and sibling.
+Used by meshpyramids and points profiles.
+- Fixed-size: Supports paged access.
+Minimal structural elements: only the bounding volume, first child reference, child count, level of detail selection data, etc.  Used by the Point Cloud profile.

+**Embedded Geometry**

+- Included as text (JSON) with other metadata within a feature data resource.
+Supports profiles where run-length encoding of feature IDs along the vertex data is suboptimal.
+Typed array buffer and fixed format binary buffers are supported.
+Used by the points profile.

+**Binary Geometry**

+- For Voluminous, ready to render geometries and cached attributes.
+Typed array buffer and fixed format binary buffers are supported.
+Used by mesh pyramids (array buffer views using the Khronos Types Array specification) and Point Clouds (to support domain specific data compression).

+**Level of Detail Selection**

+Level of detail switch based on:

+- maxScreenThreshold: The screen size of the node's minimum bounding volume.
+Used by mesh pyramids
+- screenSpaceRelative: The scale of the node's minimum bounding volume.  used by the points profile.
+- distanceRangeFromDefaultCamera: Normalized distance of the node's minimum bounding volume from the camera.
+Used by the points profile.
+- effectiveDensity: Estimation of the point density covered by the node.
+Used by Point Clouds.

+### I3S Defining Characteristics

+- Attributes may be included on individual entities, on individual point cloud points, or on partial segments of meshes
+- Attribute based stylization may be modified by client software
+- Multiple, alternative textures may be provided to optimize for per-platform performance and display
+- Texture and attribute data be created as JSON for index and metadata, and binary for large geometries
+- A Scene Layer Package format for distribution, or direct use, of the scene layer as a single file (see SLPK section)
+- Direct access is enabled through optional paired services that expose query-able and updatable RESTful endpoints
+- Explicit control over bounding index shape and per-node switching allows for optimized display and query
+- Bounding volume hierarchy (BVH) is based on minimum bounding sphere (MBS) or oriented bounding box (OBB)
+- Scene Layers may be created in Cartesian 3D or in global 3D world coordinate systems

+### Persistence

+I3S Scene Layers can be delivered to web, mobile and desktop clients using a number of patterns.
+Most users will interact with Scene Layers using applications with cloud or server based information.
+In these cases, the scene layer cache is on the server and is provided to clients through a RESTful interface.
+These web addressable resources provide access to the scene layer, nodes, and associated resources.

+Alternatively, a scene layer can be delivered as a Scene Layer Package.
+This is a single file that includes the complete node tree and all necessary resources in an archive.
+It allows direct access to individual nodes and their resources.

+All storage methods store the Indexed 3D Scene Layers in a simple key-value structure, where the key is the access URL and the value is resource (e.g. JSON document).

 # Organization and Structure